HaimanotA/Instant-Mildew-Detector/README.md

 ## Instant Mildew Detector

-* Instant Mildew Detector is a Predictive Analytics app which detects and predicts if the cherry leaves  have powdery mildew or not.
+* Instant Mildew Detector is a Predictive Analytics app which detects and predicts if a cherry leaves that are healthy and that contains powdery mildew.

 ## Infrastructures and Tools Used